Slots

 Layouts

 Slots are extremely useful when authoring layout elements.
-You can set up layout constraints then slot in contents making the layout reusable across pages.
+You can set up layout constraints, then slot in content to make the layout reusable across pages.
+For example, here’s a layout that uses both named and unnamed slots:

 export default function MyLayout({ html }) {